 One of the challenges that we are faced with is trying to improve the level of engagement of residents with dementia.

-We have developed a set of activities and in-service training that specifically addresses these issues.
+We have developed a set of dementia cognitive activities for patients and in-service training that specifically addresses these issues.

 The Montessori-based activities that we use are not complex or sophisticated, but they have been carefully designed to